appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-kubernetes.md

 ## Overview

-To install Appcircle server on a Kubernetes cluster, use the Appcircle Helm chart.
-This chart contains all the required components to get started and can scale to large deployments.
+To deploy the Appcircle server on your Kubernetes cluster, utilize the Appcircle Helm chart.
+This chart encompasses all necessary components for initial setup and supports scalability for larger deployments.

 :::caution
-The default Helm chart configuration is not intended for production.
-The default values create an implementation where all Appcircle services are deployed in the cluster, which is not suitable for production workloads.
+The default configuration of the Helm chart is not designed for production use.
+By default, all Appcircle services are deployed within the cluster, making it unsuitable for handling production workloads.
+Stateful apps like databases or object storages should be deployed outside the Helm chart scope.
 :::

-For a production deployment, you should have strong working knowledge of Kubernetes.
-This method of deployment has different management, observability, and concepts than traditional deployments.
+For a production deployment, it is essential to have a robust understanding of Kubernetes.
+This knowledge ensures that you can effectively manage and troubleshoot the cluster, optimize resource allocation, and maintain security.

 ## Prerequisites

 ### Domain Name

-A domain name that you can create SSL/TLS certificate for a couple of subdomain under it is required for Appcircle server.
-In this document, we will use `appcircle.spacetech.com` as an example domain and `spacetech` as an organization name.
+A main domain name, for which you can generate SSL/TLS certificates for several subdomains, is required for the Appcircle server.
+In this documentation, we will use `appcircle.spacetech.com` as an example main domain and `spacetech` as an example organization name.

-Appcircle uses 6 domain names by default.
-These domain names are:
+By default, Appcircle uses eight subdomains.
+These subdomains are:

 1. api.appcircle.spacetech.com
 2. auth.appcircle.spacetech.com